rand-projects/fisb-rest/docs/source/document.rst

   Look-ahead range of the product in nautical miles.
   Different CRL types have different look-ahead ranges.
-  Look-ahead range is also determined by the type of ground station (surface, low, medium, high).
+  Look-ahead range is also determined by the type of ground station (surface, low, medium, or high).

 ``"reports"``
   List of all possible reports.
 If the list is empty, there are no reports available for this CRL type.
+There will always be a ``"reports"`` field.

   Each line will have a format like: ::